USUFSLC/intro-meeting/slides.md

 ## 1950s - 1970s : Computers as an Area of Research Drives Collaboration

 Software was often shared freely between universities and research labs.
 Some universities even placed restrictions on the usage of non-free software, requiring published source code in used programs.

 A prime example of collaboration in this time period is the creation of [MULTICS](https://en.wikipedia.org/wiki/Multics) (Multiplexed Information and Computing Service), which was a joint effort between MIT, Bell Labs (now AT&T), and General Electric started in 1964 to create a multi-user operating system.

 ## 1970s - 1980s : Growth of Proprietary Software and UNIX

-Building software primarily for market sale gave system developers incentive to keep their software proprietary - normally providing binary distributions that are hard to analyze and study.
-UNIX, the most widely used multitasking multiuser operating system in academic circles, and eventually the corporate world, at the time was released as proprietary software by Bell Labs.
+Building software primarily for market sale gave system developers incentive to keep their software proprietary, commonly providing only binary distributions that are hard to analyze and study.

+Unix (inspired by and named after MULTICS) became the most widely used multitasking multiuser operating system in academic circles, and eventually the entire corporate world.
+At the time was released as proprietary software by Bell Labs.

+## 1980s - 1990s : BSD and the Unix Wars

-In the late 1970's, a group of programmers at the University of California, Berkeley, began work on a free clone of UNIX, aptly named Berkeley Software Distribution (BSD).
-Unfortunately it eventually came under legal trouble from AT&T in 1992 during the "UNIX wars".
+In the late 1970's, there was a group of programmers at the University of California, Berkeley who ran into some frustrating issues with the proprietary version of Research Unix they had been given, creating the Berkeley Software Distribution (BSD).
+Over many years, the students added a variety of new features while still under the oppressive proprietary license, culminating in 4.3BSD.

-An interesting milestone: in 1980, copyright law was amended to protect software.
+Eventually, the students decided they'd had enough and began replacing all proprietary elements of BSD with open-source components, freely distributing their results as Net/2 in 1991.

+Meanwhile, AT&T had been working on its own versions of Unix, including System III and System V (the competition between BSD and System V was intense, and is called "Unix Wars").
+AT&T decided to take legal action against BSD, trying to claim copyright over BSD.
+While this motion failed, given that no actual Unix source code was distributed, it did stunt work on BSD.

 ---